ammulashiva/physical_design_using_asic/README.md

 ![multiple_modules](https://github.com/ammulashiva/physical_design_using_asic/assets/140998900/587aee2f-aa90-4455-b3a5-8480999e1727)

 In this case the module multiple_modules iinstantiates two sub_modules where the sub_module1 implements the AND gate and sub_module2 implemets the OR gate which are integrated in the multiple_modules.
-Synthesis the multiple module using the sollowing commands:
+Synthesise the multiple module using the sollowing commands:

 ```bash